Tips for nervous travellers who want to Interrail

 Interrail Greek Islands Pass: Go island-hopping and have the option to visit mainland Greece (with the 6 days within 1 month Pass)

 Travel hack: You can use your One Country Pass to cross the border into a neighbouring country IF you purchase a second Pass.
 Do your homework!
-You need to choose two countries that are linked by an international railway network.
+You need to choose two countries linked by an international railway network.
 For example, you can explore Belgium, the Netherlands and Luxembourg with the Benelux Pass and then cross into France with the France Pass or Germany with the Germany Pass.

-Somewhere for every budget
+There's a country for every budget

 Some European countries are more expensive than others.
 If you're on a tight budget, you may want to avoid countries like Switzerland and Norway.